 - capsules : to be taken as a dietary supplement

 - CBD e-liquids and CBD in electronic cigarettes: with various flavors and dosages

 - CBD crystals : to ingest, diluted in a drink, a dish or to let dissolve under the tongue

 - CBD Cosmetics : to apply on the skin, to fight against psoriasis or acne

 CBD therefore has a bright future ahead of it.
 The research in progress could moreover make it possible to better understand it and democratize its use.
 They should also be accompanied by the marketing of products that are even better suited to consumers' needs and easier to dose.

 Tips for using CBD

-You now know the definition of CBD in great detail.
-The team Weedy remains at your disposal for any additional questions and will be happy to advise you on the cannabidiol-rich product best suited to your needs.
+You now know the definition of CBD down to the smallest detail.
+The team of Weedy.fr remains at your disposal for any further questions and will be happy to advise you. the CBD-rich product best suited to your needs.